Greek Tragedy Alive: Introduction to Ancient Drama and Performance

 |July 27, 2015 - August 07, 2015||2||M-F 12:15-3:05P||Open||Matthew Wellenbach||10633|

 In this course, we will re-create, as much as possible, the ancient experience of watching a Greek tragedy performed.
 We will base our reconstruction primarily on the texts of ancient Greek tragedy, which we will approach as scripts to be acted rather than literature to be read.
 We will pair the evidence of texts with other information known about ancient performance conventions, such as the use of costume and masks, the lay out of the ancient theater, and the rules for staging.
 Equipped with these resources, we will make our own conclusions about the performance of this immensely popular and influential art form.
 At the same time, we will consider what others have concluded about ancient tragedy by way of watching modern adaptations of Greek originals.
 This course is well suited for those with an interest in Greek tragedy and literature, as well as those interested in theater and performance.
-The course combines these fields of student and serves as an introduction to both.
+The course combines these fields of study and serves as an introduction to both.

 In this course, you will develop an awareness of how ancient performance differs from modern performance; you will learn how to make conclusions from primary sources; and you will sharpen your critical reading skills and gain new ones.
 By the end of this course, you should be able to imagine the performance of plays that you read with greater ease.